moznion/ts-dynamodb-attributes-transformer/README.md

 # ts-dynamodb-attributes-transformer [![.github/workflows/check.yml](https://github.com/moznion/ts-dynamodb-attributes-transformer/actions/workflows/check.yml/badge.svg)](https://github.com/moznion/ts-dynamodb-attributes-transformer/actions/workflows/check.yml) [![npm version](https://badge.fury.io/js/@moznion%2Fts-dynamodb-attributes-transformer.svg)](https://badge.fury.io/js/@moznion%2Fts-dynamodb-attributes-transformer)

-Code transformer plugin powered by [TypeScript Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) that transforms TypeScript object to Amazon DynamoDB attributes.
+Code transformer plugin powered by [TypeScript Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) that transforms TypeScript object from/to Amazon DynamoDB attributes.

-## How it works
+## Description

+This plugin replaces the TypeScript function invocation with the generated object code.
+In short, this plugin generates the code for every property of type `T`.

+### `dynamodbRecord<T>(obj: T): Record<keyof T, AttributeValue>`

-This plugin replaces the TypeScript function invocation of `dynamodbRecord<T>(obj: T)` with `Record<keyof T, AttributeValue>` value that is defined in aws-sdk-js-v3 according to the type `T` and the contents of the object.
-In short, this plugin generates the DynamoDB attribute code for every property of type `T`.
+This plugin replaces `dynamodbRecord<T>(obj: T)` invocation with `Record<keyof T, AttributeValue>` value that is defined in aws-sdk-js-v3 according to the type `T` and the contents of the object.

 This plugin powers the users can do drop-in replacements for the existing `Record<keyof T, AttributeValue>` value and/or the generator with `dynamodbRecord<T>(obj: T)` function.

-Manual making the translation layer between the object and DynamoDB's Record is no longer needed!
+### `fromDynamodbRecord<T>(attrs: Record<string, AttributeValue>): T`

+This replaces `fromDynamodbRecord<T>(attrs: Record<string, AttributeValue>)` invocation with the object which has type `T`.
+This method is responsible to translate the DynamoDB attributes to the actual TypeScript object, i.e. unmarshalling.

 ## Motivations

 - To do automatic generation of the [DynamoDB attribute data type](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.NamingRulesDataTypes.html) code that is recognizable by [aws-sdk-js-v3](https://github.com/aws/aws-sdk-js-v3), with type safety.
+  - Manual making the translation layer between the object and DynamoDB's Record is no longer needed!
 - Performance.
 This uses TypeScript Compiler API, so it generates/determine the DynamoDB attribute code at the compiling timing.
 This means the logic doesn't have to do a reflection on the fly so this contributes to a good performance.

 ### Benchmark